Rover 200 / 25

-The Rover 200 Series, and later the Rover 25, are a series of small family cars that were produced by former British manufacturer Rover from 1984 until 2005.
+The Rover 200 Series, and later the Rover 25, are a series of small family cars that were produced at the Longbridge factory by former British manufacturer Rover from 1984 until 2005 over four distinct generations.

-There have been three distinct generations of the Rover 200.
-The first generation was a four-door saloon car based on the Honda Ballade.
-The second generation was available in three or five-door hatchback forms, as well a coupé and cabriolet (in relatively small numbers).
-Its sister model, the Honda Concerto was built on the same production line in Rover's Longbridge factory.
-The final generation was developed independently by Rover on the platform of its predecessor, and was available as a three or five-door hatchback.
-Just before BMW's sale of Rover in 2000, and following a facelift, the model was renamed and sold as the Rover 25, and the MG ZR was based on the Rover 25 with mechanical changes to the suspension.
+The Rover 200 was conceived in partnership with Honda originally as a four-door saloon car based on the Honda Ballade.
+The second generation introduced in 1989 was made in three or five-door hatchback forms, as well a coupé and cabriolet (in relatively small numbers).
+Its sister model, the Honda Concerto was built on the same production line.

+The third generation Rover 200 was introduced in 1995 and was developed independently by Rover on the platform of its predecessor.
+This car was downsized and was available as a three or five-door hatchback.
+The model was facelifted in 1999 and renamed as the Rover 25, with a higher performance variant sold as the MG ZR with mechanical changes to the suspension.
 Production ceased in 2005 when MG Rover went into administration.
-Production rights and tooling for the model, but not the Rover name, now belong to Chinese car manufacturer Nanjing.